 *Shipped eggs are always considered a risky venture.
 The postal service is not always gentle with packages marked 'fragile', and packages are often dropped from conveyor belts into loading bins.

-*For this reason, most people do not guarantee hatchability on shipped eggs.
-We do our best to package eggs carefully and hope and pray that they arrive at their destinations intact.
-Should you wish to order live chicks, please note that we do offer a live arrival guarantee on all of our chicks that make the journey to their new homes via the postal service.
+*For this reason, breeders and hatcheries do not guarantee hatchability on shipped eggs.
+We have phenomenal packaging practices, do our best to package eggs as carefully as possible, and hope and pray that they arrive at their destinations intact.
+Should you wish to reorder eggs, please note that it is standard practice for all shipping fees to be paid by the buyer.